scheme-requests-for-implementation/srfi-126/srfi-126.md

     (define (hashtable->alist ht)
       (hashtable-map->list cons ht))

+The `hashtable-find` and `hashtable-search` procedures are simple to implement in terms of `hashtable-entries`, but it is desirable that they be implemented more efficiently at the platform level.
+`Hashtable-find` can be implemented trivially in terms of an efficient `hashtable-search`.

 Weak and ephemeral hashtables cannot be implemented by portable library code.
 They need to be implemented either directly at the